nitaybz/homebridge-sensibo-ac/README.md

 It allows you to quickly toggle the state in Sensibo and Home app without changing the real state of your device, this will help you to quickly sync between them.

-When enabled, this feature creates a new switch accessory in HomeKit.
-The new switch is stateless, which means that when clicked, it turns back OFF after 1 second. behind the scenes, the plugin changes the state of the device from ON to OFF or the other way around, depends on the current state of the device. all of that, without sending actual commands to the AC! so you can relax while you test this button :)
+When enabled, this feature creates a new switch accessory.
+The switch is stateless, which means that when clicked, it turns back OFF after 1 second.
+Behind the scenes, the plugin changes the state of the device from ON to OFF or the other way around, depending on the current state of the device, without sending actual commands to the AC.

 \* *This can be required if your AC has the same command for ON and OFF because it can go out of sync easily.*